pgrebolt/Splitwise-expense-plotter/README.md

 Once all the options have been chosen, press the "Draw!" button to be able to see the graph with the options you have chosen.
 When you close the window, the graph will be saved to the folder you have chosen.

-You can find a mock '.csv' file to perform the first tests.
+You can find a mock '.csv' file and plot at the `/example` folder.

 Currently, the code is only available in Catalan, but a translation into English is expected in the future.